samuellutzker/Reggy/README.md

 # What is this?

 There are plenty of tools for testing various regex flavors online.
 So far I have not found a good one for testing good old-fashioned C POSIX regex, so I wrote me a little tool.
+It uses wxWidgets 3.x and YAJL.